FREQUENTLY ASKED QUESTIONS:

 Yes, charter flights are available to almost all safari destinations, but be aware that charter costs are high.
 A limited number of internal scheduled flights are available so booking in advance is also very essential.

 How far in advance do I need to book a gorilla permit?

 Book as far in advance as possible to avoid disappointment.
 Permits are sold up to 2 years in advance!

 What should I wear when gorilla tracking?

-We recommend: a breathable and lightweight rain jacket or poncho, a warm jacket or fleece for overcast days and evening, long-sleeved shirt and trousers, sturdy waterproof walking boots (seasoned or well worn footwear), leather gardening type gloves, sunscreen, cap or sun hat, sunglasses, insect repellent, comfortable day pack for carrying water and minimum amount of personal items.
+We recommend: a breathable and lightweight rain jacket or poncho, a warm jacket or fleece for overcast days and evenings, a long-sleeved shirt and trousers, sturdy waterproof walking boots (seasoned or well-worn footwear), leather gardening type gloves, sunscreen, cap or sun hat, sunglasses, insect repellent, comfortable day pack for carrying water and minimum amount of personal items.
 Cameras and video cameras are allowed, but bring film and batteries from Kampala.

 How do you deal with tipping?